How to Manage your Landscape Using Fewer Pesticides

 - Identify problems and send photos or bring samples to the Hanover Cooperative Extension.
 You can reach us at 804-752-4306 or hanover.master.gardener@gmail.com

-- Follow recommendations in Virginia Tech Pest Management Guide
+- Follow the recommendations in the Virginia Tech Pest Management Guide

 - If necessary, choose pesticides that cause the least harm to other organisms